 This is one of the most distinctive buildings in the city.
 It was built in 1886-91 by William Milburn for William Adamson, a wealthy trader in ships’ stores.
 The design in red brick and sandstone, with half-timbered gables and decorative terracotta tiles of potted sunflowers, is derived from Norman Shaw’s design for Cragside House, the Northumberland home of industrialist Lord Armstrong (1883-85).
 Adamson had requested a vantage point from which he could see the ships in the port, and the gabled tower in the centre of the building serves that purpose.
 However, Langham Tower proved unsuitable as a domestic residence and was passed to the local council in the early part of the 20th century when it became home for the teacher training college that was eventually incorporated into the university.
 The widening of Ryhope Road in the 1960s saw the boundary walls for the property move several yards closer to the house, so the sweeping driveway up to the front door is now a narrow path.

 Until July 2016, Langham Tower was one of several Victorian villas that formed part of the campus of Sunderland High School which had bought the property from the university ten years earlier.
 This fee-paying girls’ school was founded in 1884 and one famous former pupil is the poet Eileen Maud O’Shaughnessy.
+Eileen was a star pupil during her time at the school, regularly winning school prizes for academic excellence.
+She gained a place at Oxford University to read English, and was supported by Sunderland High School through their scholarship schemes during her time there.
+After graduating, she developed her interest in social inequality whilst also starting to make a name for herself as a poet.
 As part of the celebrations to mark the school’s fiftieth anniversary in 1934, she was commissioned to write a poem, ‘The End of the Century, 1984’.
 You can read the full poem here.

 Ashbrooke Sports Club